nancyalaswad90/nancyalaswad90/README.md

   - Nancy has spent **12 years in banking operations**, focusing on streamlining processes and utilizing data for operational efficiency.
   - For the past **6 years**, she has applied her expertise in **data science**, working on projects involving advanced analytics, predictive modeling, and AI-driven solutions.

-Her passion lies in leveraging computer science to address real-world challenges and sharing knowledge with others.
-Nancy also works with **Udacity** as a **Mentor, Reviewer, and Data Analyst Session Lead**, helping learners navigate their journeys in data science.

 ==================